top of page

 • Someone who has issued a promissory note but has not yet collected the funds due to them under the terms of the note.

-It is not our goal to make money from our clients.
-We want to make money for our clients.
-For this reason whenever it is possible we enter into contingency fee agreements with a client.
-A contingenct fee agreement where our fee is base on how much we obtain for our clients reduces the exposure and downside for our clients and places a premium on achieving an optimal result quickly and efficently but there can be no settlement unless you agree to the terms.
+A contingenct fee agreement where our fee is based on how much we obtain for our clients reduces the exposure and downside for our clients and places a premium on achieving an optimal result quickly and efficently but there can be no settlement unless you agree to the terms.
 It is our policy not to accept a case unless we believe in it and beleive that we can obtain a positive results.

 If you believe that you have a valid claim against anohter party and you want to speak with an attorney, please feel free to call O'Sullivan & Zacchea at (718) 713-3499 for a free consultation with Kevin O'Sullivan.
 You can also contact Mr. O'Sullivan at Kosullivan@ozatlaw.com